tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Using-Blob-Service-Operations-with-Azure-Premium-Storage.md

 ## REST API restrictions on a premium GPv2 account

-There are certain restrictions to bear in mind when using the Blob service REST API against a premium GPv2 account:
+There are certain restrictions when using the Blob service REST API against a premium GPv2 account:

 - Only REST operations using version 2014-02-14 and later are supported.
 See [Versioning for the Azure Storage Services](Versioning-for-the-Azure-Storage-Services.md) for details.

 - The number of snapshots per page blob is limited to 100.
 If that limit is exceeded, the [Snapshot Blob](Snapshot-Blob.md) operation returns error code 409 (SnapshotCountExceeded).

 - A snapshot of a page blob may be taken once every ten minutes.
-If that rate is exceeded, the `Snapshot Blob` operation returns error code 409 (SnaphotOperationRateExceeded).
+If that rate is exceeded, the `Snapshot Blob` operation returns error code 409 (SnapshotOperationRateExceeded).

 - Public access to a container storing page blobs is not permitted.
 Calling [Set Container ACL](Set-Container-ACL.md) with the `x-ms-blob-public-access` header returns error code 400 (UnsupportedHeader).
-You can, however, obtain public access by creating a [SAS URI](/azure/storage/storage-dotnet-shared-access-signature-part-1) with the right permissions and an infinite expiration time.
+You can obtain public access by creating a [SAS URI](/azure/storage/storage-dotnet-shared-access-signature-part-1) with the right permissions and an infinite expiration time.

 For additional error information, see [Blob Service Error Codes](Blob-Service-Error-Codes.md).